About the Thesis Fair

 We live in a highly connected and strongly coupled world, and are surrounded by a large diversity of complex systems.
 All these systems have one thing in common: they process information.
 At CSL, we aim to understand this information processing in such dynamic multi-level complex systems.
 Nature is a Complex System that processes information.
 Computational Science aims to make the complexity of those systems tractable.

 Digital cameras have become ubiquitous in the form of consumer cameras, webcams, mobile phones, and professional cameras.
 These cameras yield enormous streams of data and provide the means for communication, observation, and interaction.
-Understanding visual data remains a challenge and it is this challenge addressed by the computer vision (CV) group.
+Understanding visual data remains a challenge and it is this challenge addressed by the Computer Vision (CV) group.

 The mission of the CV group is to research on core computer vision technologies and in particular color processing, 3D reconstruction, object recognition, and human-behavior analysis.
 The aim is to provide theories, representation models and computational methods which are essential for image and video understanding.
 Research ranges from image processing (filtering, feature extraction, reflection modeling, and photometry), invariants (color, descriptors, scene), image understanding (physics‐based, probabilistic), object recognition (classification and detection) to activity recognition with a focus on human‐behavior (eye tracking, facial expression, head pose, age and gender).
+CV Group contains of 6 faculty, and is led by Prof. dr. Theo Gevers.
+Arnoud Visser, Shaodi You, Martin Oswald, Sezer Karaoglu, and Dimitris Tzionas serve as tenure-track faculty or affiliated researcher.
+The lab participates in partnerships with industry through the Delta Lab (with Bosch), and the Atlas Lab (with TomTom).

 The DILAB is a Human-Computer Interaction research group within the Informatics Institute at the University of Amsterdam.